oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 ## Federation Hierarchy Requirements and Recommendations {#federation_hierarchy_requirements_and_recommendations}

-[@!OpenID.Federation] defines an infrastructure in which multiple federation contexts may co-exist without clear boundaries between them.
-Each federation context is anchored by a common Trust Anchor.
-A Trust Anchor defines a policy that all subordinate services must satisfy in order for their metadata to be validated through that Trust Anchor.
+[@!OpenID.Federation] defines an infrastructure in which an Entity can belong to more than one federation context and therefore be reachable via different Trust Chains, each ending at a different Trust Anchor.
+Each federation context is anchored by a Trust Anchor.
+A Trust Anchor defines a policy that all its Subordinates must satisfy in order for their metadata to be validated through that Trust Anchor.

 A Federation Protocol Entity or Federation Service Entity may chain to more than one Trust Anchor.
 Chaining to a Trust Anchor does not, however, guarantee successful validation.
 Validation succeeds only if the Federation Protocol Entity's metadata conforms to the combined metadata policies of all Entities in the Trust Chain up to and including the Trust Anchor.